phalcon/documentation/docs/flash.md

 {% raw %}{{ flashSession.output() }}{% endraw %}
 ```

+!!! info "NOTE"

-> **NOTE**: In the above example, the `flashSession` service has been already registered in the DI container.
+    In the above example, the `flashSession` service has been already registered in the DI container.
 For more information about this please check the relevant section below.
-{: .alert .alert-info }

 ## Styling
 The component (irrespective of adapter) offers automatic styling of messages on screen.
 This means that messages will be wrapped in `<div>` tags.
 There is also a mapping of message type to CSS class that you can take advantage of based on the stylesheet you use in your application.
 By default the component uses the following mapping: